Your weight doesn't have to define you

 The doctors there offer three surgical procedures, all performed laparoscopically (using small incisions near the belly button): gastric bypass, sleeve gastrectomy and adjustable gastric banding.
 The best procedure for you depends on your individual needs.
 Our doctors will discuss your best options with you.

-If you have a BMI less than 35 but are obese and experiencing health issues related to your weight, you might be eligible for one of our a nonsurgical weight loss program, including medically supervised weight loss, intragastric balloon or a clinical trial..
+If you have a BMI less than 35 but are obese and experiencing health issues related to your weight, you might be eligible for one of our nonsurgical weight loss programs, including medically supervised weight loss, intragastric balloon or a clinical trial.

 The team at HonorHealth has developed a comprehensive, evidence-based, multidisciplinary program to help seriously obese patients achieve safe, sustained weight loss.

 The HonorHealth Bariatric Center is accredited as a Comprehensive Center with Adolescent by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
 With bariatric surgery, a dedicated, multidisciplinary team provides long-term patient care to achieve weight loss success and resolution of medical conditions related to obesity.